FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - She frequently licks her genitalia (probably to relieve the burning sensation)

-- She frequently drinks water and seems to have an insatiable thirst
+- Frequently drinks water and seems to have an insatiable thirst

 - There is tenderness in her lower stomach area

-As with humans, a dog’s urinary tract infection occurs when bacteria travels up the urethra to the bladder, where it multiplies, causing pain and inflammation.
-According to i LoveDogfriendly, the bacteria can originate from the dog’s intestinal tract, the vulva and vagina in a female, or the prostate in a male.
+As with humans, a dog’s urinary tract infection occurs when bacteria travels up the urethra to the bladder where it multiplies, causing pain and inflammation.
+However, it is noted that the bacteria can also come from the dog’s intestinal tract, the vulva and vagina in a female, or the prostate in a male.

-Your vet will give your dog a physical examination and then perform a complete urinalysis, as well as a urine culture, according to uti-in-dogs.“A portion of the dog’s urine is tested and cultured so that its bacteria content can be determined,” the website states.
-“Keep in mind that dog UTI only occurs if the invading bacteria had fully defeated the dog’s immune system.”
+Your vet will give your dog a physical examination and then perform a complete urinalysis, as well as a urine culture where a sample of your dog’s urine is tested and cultured to determine the bacteria present.

 In addition to the urinalysis, your vet may do blood work to rule out diabetes and other diseases that cause similar symptoms.
 Any kidney or bladder stones will also be indicated in the blood work results.

-If a bladder infection cannot be detected with the urinalysis or blood work, your vet may perform an ultrasound on your dog, or subject your dog’s urine to a fungal culture to see if the infection is caused by fungi.
+If your pup’s bladder infection cannot be detected with the urinalysis or blood work, your vet may perform an ultrasound on your dog, or subject your dog’s urine to a fungal culture to see if the infection is caused by fungi.

-Advocates of homeopathic remedies and homemade treatments recommend giving your dog citrus juices, such as orange or cranberry juice, which increase the urine’s acid level to help ward off bacteria.
-Adding apple cider vinegar to your dog’s drinking water is suggested by vetinfo.com because it helps correct your dog’s pH balance.
-Healthierdog recommends giving your dog herbs such as bearberry and barberry because they have “antiseptic and antibacterial properties that are excellent in the treatment of urinary tract infections.”
+Advocates of homeopathic remedies and homemade treatments recommend giving your dog citrus juices, such as orange or cranberry juice.
+Which increases the urine’s acid level to help ward off bacteria.
+Many pet parents also swear by the effectivity of apple cider vinegar to correct a dog’s pH balance.

-What Can be Done to Prevent a Bladder Infection?
+What Can You Do to Prevent a Bladder Infection?

-According to vetinfo, you can take the following steps to help stop your dog from getting a bladder infection:
+Pet owners can take the following steps to prevent a dog from getting a bladder infection:

 - Bathe your dog at least once a week so bacteria from her urine won’t travel to the urethra and create an infection.